 Murgh Cholay or Chicken Cholay is a Curry made of Chicken and Chick Peas.
-ChickPeas in Urdu are called as “Channa” or “Cholay” in Punjabi.
-It is also called as “Murgh Cholay” in Urdu.
+ChickPeas in Urdu is called as “Channa” or “Cholay” in Punjabi.
+It is also called “Murgh Cholay” in Urdu.
 “Murgh” means Chicken.

 The world of culinary delights is rife with creative combinations that tantalize our taste buds and provide a burst of flavor.
 One such delectable fusion is “Murgh Cholay,” a dish that marries tender chicken pieces with the hearty goodness of chickpeas, resulting in a mouthwatering ensemble of textures and spices.
 In this article, we’ll embark on a journey through the history, ingredients, preparation, and cultural significance of this delightful dish.

 A Fusion of Flavors